epsil/p3a/README.md

     Rød lysdiode
     ---------------------------------

 > \* Merk at fargen på lysdioden er avgjørende.
-Som Rod Elliot sier
+Som Rod Elliott sier
 > det: «This is not for appearance (although the green LED looks
 > pretty neat on the board), but for the voltage drop - different
 > coloured LEDs have a slightly different voltage drop.»